-John Chippendall Montesquieu Bellew was born on 3 August, 1823 and died on 19 June, 1874.
-He was known as an English author.
-Also he was known as a preacher and public reader.
+John Chippendall Montesquieu Bellew lived between the years of 1823 and 1874.
+He was popular and known as an English author.
+He was even regarded as a preacher and public reader.

-Bellew started to believe his mother’s faith, Roman Catholicism, again in 1868.
-Thia means that, he gave up Anglican holy orders and an income of around £ 1,000 a year.
+Bellew began to believe again in the faith of his mother, Roman Catholicism, in 1868.
+This indicates that he gave up holy Anglican orders and a yearly income of around £ 1,000.

-People compared his public readings to those of Charles Dickens and Fanny Kemble.
-Then he died in 1874 in London.
+His public readings were compared by people to those of Charles Dickens and Fanny Kemble.
+And then, he died at the age of 51 in London.

 You can see some of his works here;